 Construction of a building is done in such a way to prevent leaking and to keep the outside elements from getting in, but no roof system is flawless.
 Eventually, regardless of how high-quality your materials are and how well your installation is done, your flat roof is bound to leak.
-Integrity or leak testing is a process that helps identify weak points in your roofing where leaking is most likely to occur, and with this information, you can strengthen or repair accordingly before major damage is done.
+Integrity or leak detection is a process that helps identify weak points in your roof where leaking is most likely to occur, and with this information, you can strengthen or repair accordingly before major damage is done.

 The main integrity tests include flood, spray, high voltage, and low voltage.
 High and low voltage testing falls into the subcategory of electronic detection, which is generally far more accurate.
 We’ll discuss each briefly as well as the pros and cons of each below, so you can decide which option is right for you.